ACMClassCourses/MS108-2020/README.md

 # MS108-2020

-**Updating...**
+**Testcase is updating...**

 #### Requirement

 ##### Basic Requirement

-- Use Verilog to implement a CPU supporting part of RV32I Instruction set(2.1-2.6 in [RISC-V user manual][https://riscv.org//wp-content/uploads/2017/05/riscv-spec-v2.2.pdf]), with the provided hci.v and io.c in this repository.
+- Use Verilog to implement a CPU supporting part of RV32I Instruction set(2.1-2.6 in [RISC-V user manual][https://riscv.org//wp-content/uploads/2017/05/riscv-spec-v2.2.pdf]), with the provided code in this repository.
 - The architecture should be pipelined or Tomasulo.

 ##### Grading Policy